 9. The NWDAF derives requested analytics.

-10. The NWDAF provides the analytics for congestion to the NF.
+10. The NWDAF provides the analytics for load to the NF.

-11. A change of user data congestion status corresponding to crossing a threshold set by the NWDAF is detected by OAM and notified to NWDAF.
+11. A change of user data load status corresponding to crossing a threshold set by the NWDAF is detected by OAM and notified to NWDAF.

 12. The NWDAF derives new analytics.

-13. The NWDAF provides a notification for analytics for the user data congestion to the NF.
+13. The NWDAF provides a notification for analytics for the user data load to the NF.

-6.8.4.2 Procedure for one-time or continuous reporting of analytics for user data congestion for a specific UE
+6.8.4.2 Procedure for one-time or continuous reporting of analytics for user data load for a specific UE

-The procedure as depicted in Figure 6.8.4.2-1 is used by an NF to retrieve user data congestion analytics for a specific UE.
-The procedure can be used to request a one-time or continuous reporting of user data congestion analytics.
+The procedure as depicted in Figure 6.8.4.2-1 is used by an NF to retrieve user data load analytics for a specific UE.
+The procedure can be used to request a one-time or continuous reporting of user data load analytics.

-Figure 6.8.4.2-1: Procedure for one-time or continuous reporting of analytics for congestion for a specific UE
+Figure 6.8.4.2-1: Procedure for one-time or continuous reporting of analytics for load for a specific UE

 For one-time reporting: